 As the April 2017 elections approached, various separatist organizations in the state, including the umbrella organization, the All Party Hurriyat Conference, called for a boycott.
 This was nothing new, and on previous occasions, most Kashmiris ignored the instructions and turned out to the polls in substantial numbers.
 This time, however, even the capital city, Srinagar, saw a precipitous decline in voter turnout.
 A mere 7.14 percent of the eligible electorate turned up to the polls during the first week of April—the worst showing in three decades.
 Violence was so widespread in the other constituency, Anantnag, that one of the candidates asked the election commission to postpone the election until late May, which it did.

 These events reflect growing discontent among many Kashmiris.
 Government apologists in New Delhi may point to Pakistani chicanery and instigation as the source of the problem, but the fact is that harsh Indian counterinsurgency policies in the state are also to blame.

 A REPRESSIVE STRATEGY

 There is, of course, little question that Pakistan’s political leadership views the recent turmoil with considerable glee.
 Furthermore, there is evidence that Pakistan has long provided both material and other forms of support to Kashmiri separatists, who have been waging a campaign against the Indian state since 1989.
-Worse still, Pakistan has also aided a host of wreaked havoc across the state for the past several decades.
+Worse still, Pakistan has also aided a host of terrorist organizations that have wreaked havoc across the state for the past several decades.